chamk21/Pattern-Discovery-and-Predictive-Analytics/README.md

 The performance of the 2 trees were compared using 10 fold cross-validation.

 ## Clustering:
-K means clusterning algorith run  on the data.
+K means clustering algorithm run  on the data.

 # Data reduction:
 Performed numerosity reduction using sampling and feature reduction with PCA(principle component analysis).